 On the other hand, the Chase Sapphire Reserve earns 3 points for every dollar you spend on travel and dining purchases, 60,000 bonus points after spending $4,000 in purchases in the first three months you have the card, and you can transfer those points to the same 13 Chase travel partners.

-But the Sapphire Reserve also comes with a $300 annual travel credit, a $60 annual DoorDash credit in 2021, complimentary airport lounge access, a complimentary Lyft Pink membership for one year, enhanced travel protections and you can redeem your points through Chase’s travel portal or “Pay Yourself Back” at a higher 1.5 cents per point.
+But the Sapphire Reserve also comes with a $300 annual travel credit, a $60 annual DoorDash credit in 2021, up to $120 in Peloton credits in 2021, complimentary airport lounge access, a complimentary Lyft Pink membership for one year, enhanced travel protections and you can redeem your points through Chase’s travel portal or “Pay Yourself Back” at a higher 1.5 cents per point.
 The Sapphire Reserve has a $550 annual fee.

 While the sign-up bonus is lower, there’s one wrinkle to consider: you’ll get 1.5 cents per point when you have the Sapphire Reserve and redeem points via the Chase travel portal.
-So if you plan on redeeming points that way, 60,000 points on the CSR are worth $900 in free travel — nearly the same as 80,000 points on the CSP.
+So if you plan on redeeming points that way, 60,000 points on the CSR are worth $900 in free travel, or $350 less than the 100,000 points on the CSP.

 Many folks like easy, straightforward ways to redeem their points for travel.
 Others prefer more complex options through transfer partners.
 Others still may begin as a no-fuss type of redeemer, only to become a points-and-miles hobbyist over time.
 Both the Sapphire Preferred and the Sapphire Reserve cater to all of those groups